Preparedness Profile

 This nationally representative survey gathers information about preparedness trends and emerging issues at LHDs to inform priorities at the local, state, and national levels.

-The 2022 Preparedness Profile was released September 29, 2023.
+The 2024 Preparedness Profile Study Report was released June 25, 2026.
 Download the report and communications toolkit below.
 Click here to view the press release.

 Public Health Preparedness